placemark/geojson-folders/README.md

 This format is based on a tree of folders that can contain ordered features and folders.

-- The root of the tree has a member `"type"` with the value `"root"`.
+- The root of the tree has a member `"type"` with the value `"Root"`.
   This can be used to differentiate geojson-folders data from other GeoJSON data.
 - The root contains a `"children"` member that has an array with ordered features and folders as children.
-- Each item in the `"children"` array can either be a feature, marked by `"type": "Feature"`, or a folder, marked by `"type": "folder"`
+- Each item in the `"children"` array can either be a feature, marked by `"type": "Feature"`, or a folder, marked by `"type": "Folder"`
-- Folders contain a member `"meta"`, which is an object of arbitrary JSON data.
+- Folders contain a member `"properties"`, which is an object of arbitrary JSON data.

 ## Compatibility with GeoJSON